debash1sM/E-2-E-Calory-count-prediction-using-XGboost/README.md

 This is my end to end project.
-Where I have compared multiple model to precict caolry burn based on different parameters.
+Where I have compared multiple model to predict caolry burn based on different parameters.